ixion-spacecat/ixions-realm/content/index.md

 I'm on a personal mission to rediscover the creative spark that burned inside me as a kid.
 Somewhere along the way, I forgot it existed.
 Now I'm ready to get it back!

-## Yay Blog!
+## Yay Blog! 📖

-I have a [blog](/posts/) now and I actually posted something! 😁
+I have a [blog](/posts/) now!!!

+My first [post](/posts/2025/01-15-2024-in-summary/) is a summary of 2024 and my goals for the year to come.

-## 🎃 Halloween Event
+## Halloween Mini-Game 🎃

-Last year I participated in the 32-bit cafe Halloween event!
-I went a little overboard and created a mini game with original pixel-art!
+I made a run-and-jump mini-game for last year's 32-bit cafe Halloween event, complete with original pixel art!
+You can play it on my [Halloween page](/events/2024/halloween/)

 <img src="/images/share/ghost.gif" alt="">
 <img src="/images/share/pumpkin1.png" alt="">
 <img src="/images/share/zombie.gif" alt="">
 <img src="/images/share/skeleton.gif" alt="">

-You can play the mini-game on my [Halloween page](/events/2024/halloween/)

 ## What else is here?